-- Then we all post our recipes on the very same day (Today, December 15th) by blog post for our fellow food bloggers, and our readers to enjoy.
+- Then we all post our recipes on the very same day (Today, December 15th) in a blog post for our fellow food bloggers, and our readers to enjoy.

 It's a great deal of fun and is a great way to be active in the food blogging community and make new friends all for a rewarding cause.
 In return, we each receive 3 dozen delicious cookies in the mail from other members of our food blogging community.
 Win!
 Win!

-A fun and festive way to package Christmas cookie for shipping;
+A fun and festive way to package Christmas cookies for shipping: